1999 UEFA Cup final

 The 1999 UEFA Cup final was an association football match played on 12 May 1999 at the Luzhniki Stadium in Moscow to determine the winners of the 1998–99 UEFA Cup.
 The match was contested by Parma of Italy and Marseille of France.
 Parma won the match 3–0 to claim their second UEFA Cup and fourth European trophy, having previously won the UEFA Cup Winners' Cup and the UEFA Super Cup on one occasion each.
 There were 61,000 spectators at the match, making it the highest-attended single-legged UEFA Cup/Europa League final.

 Background

 This was Parma's second UEFA Cup final, having defeated Juventus in 1995.
-Marseille had won the UEFA Champions League in 1993.
+They had won the 1992–93 European Cup Winners' Cup and the 1993 European Super Cup and lost the 1994 European Cup Winners' Cup final.
+Marseille had won the UEFA Champions League in 1993 after losing the 1991 final.

 The Luzhniki Stadium in Moscow, Russia played host to the match, having never previously hosted a major European final.